creecros/SendEmailCreator/README.md

 *4.)
 Send email of an impending subtask due date to assigned user*
 * This requires the [Subtask Due Date Plugin](https://github.com/eSkiSo/Subtaskdate) to function.
+* use Release 0.0.2 if you do not need #4

 ## Send Email to Assignee